 What if I have already recovered from COVID-19 earlier this summer?
 Will I still have the same quarantine restrictions if I come into contact with a positive case while on campus?

 Yes.
-All students in the residence halls who may come in contact with a positive case will need to quarantine.
+All students in the residence halls who may come in close contact with a positive case will need to quarantine.

 Although you have recovered from COVID-19, there are still uncertainties around whether people who have recovered from COVID-19 and have antibodies are protected from a second infection.

-For your safety and the safety of others in the UO community, you will need to follow all established protocols if you have been in contact with someone who has tested positive.
+For your safety and the safety of others in the UO community, you will need to follow all established protocols if you have been in close contact with someone who has tested positive.